evazangerle/evazangerle.github.io/content/home/service.md

 * ACM International Conference on Recommender Systems (RecSys) [2018-2022; best reviewer award nominee 2018]
 * ACM SIGIR Conference on Research and Development in Information Retrieval (SIGIR) [2022]
 * The Web Conference [2022]
-* International Society for Music Information Retrieval Conference (ISMIR) [2016, member of PC 2017-2022]
+* International Society for Music Information Retrieval Conference (ISMIR) [2016, meta-reviewer 2017-2022]
 * European Conference on Information Retrieval (ECIR) [2019, 2021-2022]
 * International Workshop on Algorithmic Bias in Search and Recommendation [2020-2022]
 * Workshop on Adaptive and Personalized Explainable User Interfaces [2022]